Winchester Photographic Society

 2. Facebook Closed Group:

-Members may join the closed WPS Facebook Group, where these Guidelines and Policies continue to apply: see the Jointing the WPS Facebook Group page under Information, once you have signed in.
+Members may join the closed WPS Facebook Group, where these Guidelines and Policies continue to apply: see the Joining the WPS Facebook Group page under Membership/Joining, once you have signed in.

 Winchester Photographic Society members are advised to always be polite, respectful and constructive in their postings on social media sites.
 Common sense on the part of the member will in most instances ensure that only appropriate posts are uploaded to social media sites.